topos-protocol/dev-portal/README.md

 We welcome all contributions to this repository.
 If you see any error or would like to propose an idea, please feel free to open an Issue, or submit an update via a Pull Request.

 > [!NOTE]
-> Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) guide for further information.
+> Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) guide for further information on how to contribute to this repository.

 ## Install
 Install packages using